-As we have discussed already, obtaining new 5-star reviews on Google, Yelp and Facebook is one of the keys to building trust with potential consumers of home improvement services, such as kitchen remodeling.
+As we have discussed already, obtaining new 5-star reviews on Google and Facebook is one of the keys to building trust with potential consumers of home improvement services, such as kitchen remodeling.
 As part of Google’s ranking algorithm to determine if a company should be displayed in the local pack (top 3 on a local map for searches by users on mobile or for a geographic area), reviews are one of the most important factors.
 Every home renovation contractor should endeavor to engage their customers to get online reviews as soon as the home improvement project is complete.

 Best ways to get online reviews

-There are several strategies to accomplish the goal of soliciting new 5-star reviews.
+There are several strategies to accomplish the goal of receiving new 5-star reviews.
 Of course, the simplest, but generally most ineffective way to get new reviews is to just ask a customer when you finish a project to go onto Google or Facebook and submit a review.
 Many customers have the best of intentions when you do this, and they say, “yeah sure, I’ll do that.”.
 However, life often gets in the way and the review is never written or posted.

 Another great way to get new reviews is to create a text message, that can be sent out in mass to all of your customers whose projects were completed within a 7 day period, and not only ask for a review, but include the link to your GMB profile, as discussed earlier.
 The reason a text message is better than email is that so many emails get lost in the spam folder or are just ignored.
 However, text (SMS messages), have a much higher open and engagement rate.
 In fact, research shows that text message open rates are as high as 98%, compared to emails that are opened less than 20% of the time.
 It has been reported that 75% of people wouldn’t mind receiving an SMS text message from a brand (after opt-in)More importantly, text messages are responded to on average in under 2 minutes, while the average email is not responded to for over 2 hours form the point that it was read.
 However, there are strict rules as it applies to sending text messages that you do want to review to ensure you stay out of trouble.